Managed Kubernetes service definition

 Scaleway ensures the proper configuration of the cluster to handle these resources and seamlessly integrates them into the Kubernetes environment.

-If a cluster failure occurs, Scaleway has the ability to reset or “restore” the cluster to its default state.
+If a cluster failure occurs, Scaleway is able to reset or “restore” the cluster to its default state.
 However, it is crucial to understand that resetting the cluster does not guarantee immediate perfect functionality.

 Certain factors like misconfigurations, applications deployed by the client, or breaking changes in Kubernetes might have contributed to the failure.